greg-hub/notes-on-the-weird-parts/7-types-and-operators.md

 var a = 1 + "2";
 console.log(a); //12
 ```
 + when you set a number and a string the engine is going to guess that you wanted 1 + 2 not a string so it coerced.
-This is due to it being dyno typed.
+This is due to it being dynamically typed.

 # Comparison operators
 ```javascript